talasjudit/QIB_tech_assessment/genome/README.md

 You are given an unknown genome of a real organism `genome.fa` and two genes: `gen1.fa` and `gen2.fa`

+Caveats tp my answers to Q1: I ran out of time to compile a local BLAST database (the remote search was very slow) but here is what I would have done.
+I have not debugged the solution scripts to Question 1 (`scripts/01_preprocessing_snippets.sh` and `scripts/01_species_identification.sh`).
+I included the results from the first halfof my preprocessing script to show the snippets it extracted.

+Please skip to Q2 and Q3 for verified scripts and solutions.

 ## Q1.
 Species Identification